 - 1 oz (1/4 cup) confectioner’s sugar

-Whip the cream until stiff peaks form, then add to the cream cheese or mascarpone, along with about 2 tablespoons of limoncello and the powdered sugar.
+Whip the cream until stiff peaks form, then add to the mascarpone/cream cheese, along with about 2 tablespoons of limoncello and the powdered sugar and lemon rind.
 Fold together until evenly combined.

 Mix limoncello and milk at a ratio to your liking (mine was about 1/3 limoncello 2/3 milk) and place in a bowl.
 Start by making about 4 oz (1/2 cup).
 Don’t make too much as you can keep refilling the bowl as you go.